Frequently Asked Questions (FAQs)

 If you are not selected to participate the first time you apply, please consider reapplying for a future session.

-The course is fully virtual and students participate in synchronous sessions over Zoom.
+Yes, the undergraduate research training course is virtual and students participate in synchronous sessions over Zoom.

-Students are view and submit assignments via Canvas.
+Students can view and submit assignments via Canvas.
 To build community, students are invited (but not required) to join the UR2PhD Discord server and a private LinkedIn group.

 Undergraduate Workshops